sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 3. Anchoring Bias

-	* When Rabits change their mind, its always an aching slow process.
+	* When Rabbits change their mind, its always an aching slow process.
 They are unwilling to accept new findings that they were wrong about the company and should get out of the position.

 4. Endowment Bias

 	* Large losses that happen over a short duration are almost impossible to accept, especially when they are substantial.
-It's easier to hold on to losing position than realise the loss by selling up.
+It's easier to hold on to losing position than realize the loss by selling up.
-	* The rabbits cannot bear the idea of crystallising a loss.
+	* The rabbits cannot bear the idea of crystallizing a loss.
 They are too much aware of how much they paid for those losing shares.
 	* Try not to be anchor to the purchase prices.

 5. Following the Crowd

 	* Rabbits are rarely unique in the investments they made.
 Sadly, this is another reason they tended to persist with their mistake.
 	* Trait of conforming to peer pressure is why most investors only invest at the end of the bull run.
-No one wants to be seen as the fool who stood on the side while his neighbours and friends were making vast fortunes.
+No one wants to be seen as the fool who stood on the side while his neighbors and friends were making vast fortunes.
 	* The inner mental pressure to invest in stocks that you do not hold and that are going up is immense.
 	* You have to constantly fight the urge to sell stocks that are hurting you.
 Feelings of pleasure, pain and fear go a long way to explaining investor actions and omissions.